RealTime Translation and Cultural Context: Multilingual AI Keyboard Features

 For language educators, these keyboards provide a scaffolding tool that can be gradually removed as students gain proficiency.
 Students can start with heavy translation assistance and progressively rely on it less as their skills improve.

-• Multimodal translation: Combining text, voice, and image inputs for more natural translation experiences
+• Multimodal translation: Now standard in premium keyboards—combining text, voice, camera, and even gesture inputs for seamless translation experiences

 Setting Up Your Multilingual Keyboard